 Introduction to the principles and practice of data science.
 Explore R and reproducible data analysis; summarizing data using descriptive statistics; data visualization and storytelling; data wrangling and relational data; basic prediction and classification using regression models; and programming in R. The equivalent of three lecture hours a week for one semester.
 Only one of the following may be counted: Statistics and Data Sciences 313, 322E, 348.

-[Required for SDS Majors.
+[Required for SDS majors.
 Non-majors are restricted from enrollment in the course.
-Offered in Fall Semesters Only.]
+Offered in fall semesters only.]

 SDS 315: Statistical Thinking